Orthogonal Hierarchical Decomposition for Structure-Aware Table Understanding with Large Language Models: Orthogonal Hierarchical Decomposition

 To ensure the topological integrity and semantic consistency of the orthogonal trees, the construction of $\mathcal{T}_{\text{col}}$ and $\mathcal{T}_{\text{row}}$ is governed by the following synergistic principles:

 \textbf{Principle of Semantic Agency:} The structural role of a cell within a specific hierarchical tree is strictly dictated by its semantic category (i.e., \textit{column\_header}, \textit{row\_header}, or \textit{data}).
-We define only the dimension-relevant header cells as possessing \textbf{logical branching capabilities}, which allows them to function as internal aggregator nodes within their respective trees.
-Conversely, all other cells, including data entries and headers belonging to the orthogonal dimension, are treated as atomic information units and are restricted to terminal leaf nodes.
-By selectively assigning branching agency based on dimensional relevance, this constraint preserves topological purity and effectively isolates structural noise from the core hierarchical backbone.
+We differentiate two modes of semantic agency depending on the tree under construction: In $\mathcal{T}_{\text{col}}$, only column headers are granted logical branching capabilities, enabling them to serve as internal aggregator nodes.
+Row headers, along with data cells, are treated as atomic terminal units and can only be attached as leaf nodes to the column-header branch.
+In $\mathcal{T}_{\text{row}}$, conversely, only row headers possess logical branching capabilities, acting as internal nodes.
+Column headers and data cells are reduced to atomic leaf nodes, which are attached to the row-header hierarchy.
+This preserves topological purity and isolates structural noise from the hierarchical backbone.

 \textbf{Semantic-Spatial Subsumption:} Building upon the defined semantic roles, the induction of an edge between a parent and a child node requires a rigorous alignment of spatial containment and semantic orientation.
 Spatially, a parent's bounding box must physically subsume the span of its child.
 Semantically, this containment must represent a valid attribute inheritance or contextual qualification.
 Logic edges are induced only upon the convergence of both dimensions, which enables the framework to rectify geometric misalignments commonly found in irregular layouts.